godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 First, we check to make sure the target has not already been destroyed.

-Then, we remove however much damage the target has taken from health.
+Then, we remove however much damage the target has taken from the target's health.

 If the target has zero or less health, then it has taken enough damage to break.